Frequently Asked Questions

 For daily cleaning, rinse your Kanteen with warm, soapy water and let it drain and dry in your dish rack with the mouth downward so water can drain out.

+The Stainless Unibody Bamboo Cap is not dishwasher safe.
 Visit our Care & Use page for more information.

 I can't get the smell/taste of coffee (or something else) out of my Kanteen.
 Help!